nasa/cumulus/docs/configuration/lifecycle-policies.md

   }
 ]
 ```

+For the `internal_dead-letter-archive_expiration_rule` in the example above, the rule will be enabled for objects in the `system_bucket/<prefix>/dead-letter-archive` and for the `internal_file-staging_expiration_rule`, it will apply to objects in the system_bucket/file-staging/ s3 file paths.

 **Effective Configuration Mapping:**
 Given a deployment with `prefix = "myprefix"`, the above configuration produces three lifecycle rules on the system bucket: